VelizarMihaylov/air-quality-app/README.md

 ### Building custom search box component

 The project uses the build in `datalist` tag.
 That's OK for MVP but it will behave differently in different browsers.
 We need to make sure we completely control the presentation and the functionality.
-Styling the `datalist` so it acts the same way in every browser is quite chalenging so it will probably be better if we build a custom react component.
+Styling the `datalist` so it acts the same way in every browser is quite challenging so it will probably be better if we build a custom react component to handle that.
 We can probably use an npm package like [react-autocomplete](https://www.npmjs.com/package/react-autocomplete) but this hasn't been updated in two years so I will probably avoid adding it to the code base.